Establishing a Vision and Plan for Diversity, Equity and Inclusion (DEI)

 The Fall 2020 issue of The Arrow explored how Pi Phi is a stronger sisterhood when we work to ensure a diverse, equitable and inclusive membership experience and what every Pi Phi can do to move our sisterhood forward in our efforts.

 Demographic information regarding key aspects of diversity was once a gap in Pi Beta Phi's assessment efforts.
 Collecting demographic data is key to indicating inclusivity, equity and accessibility and can help the Fraternity make more informed decisions through understanding important aspects of who Pi Phi is today.
-The 2020 version of the Annual Member Evaluation, administered to all initiated collegians each Fall, included an expanded demographic section as will the Member Satisfaction Survey, which surveys alumnae starting in mid-March.
+The 2020 version of the Annual Member Evaluation, administered to all initiated collegians each Fall, included an expanded demographic section as did the 2021 Member Satisfaction Survey, which surveys alumnae every four years.

 Exploring our History